Skulhunter5/IonS/PLANNED.md

 - Implement ; as empty block
 - Implement heap-allocation handler
 - Implement structs
-- Make switch statements viable (just assume a fallthrough at every point and then check if all endings have the same signature)
+- Make switch statements viable (just assume a fallthrough at every point and then check if all endings have the same signature) \
-- (Implement automatic clearing of the stack when returning from functions)
+-> conditionally breaking or non-breaking cases have to have a signature of none \
+-> all breaks have to have the same signature

 # Implement in IonS

-# restructure std.ions in to multiple files

 # Notes
 - Add HasSkipped to TypeCheckContract